sialcasa/mvvmFX/mvvmfx-cdi/README.md

 # MvvmFX CDI

-This Module is an extension for the [MvvmFX](https://github.com/sialcasa/mvvmFX) framework that adds support for CDI as a dependency injection framework.
+This module is an extension for the [MvvmFX](https://github.com/sialcasa/mvvmFX) framework that adds support for [CDI](http://cdi-spec.org/) as dependency injection framework.
+It uses [JBoss Weld](http://weld.cdi-spec.org/) as implementation for CDI.

 To create an application that is powered by CDI / Weld you have to extend `MvvmfxCdiApplication`: